nastasemd/Proiect-SGBD/README.md

 # Proiect-SGBD

-Team project made with @NichiforVlad and @ioanmunteanu
+Uni team project made with @NichiforVlad and @ioanmunteanu